![]() |

 ) |

 Initializes em_timer_ring_attr_t according to given values.
-After successful return the attributes can be given to em_timer_ring_create.
-Note, that if the implementation cannot use exact given combination it may update the ring_attr values, but always to meet or exceed given value.
-User can read the new values to determine if they were modified.
-Error is returned if given values cannot be met.
+After successful return, the attributes can be given to em_timer_ring_create().
+Note, that if the implementation cannot use the exact given combination it may update the ring_attr values, but always to meet or exceed the given values.
+The user can read the new values to determine if they were modified.
+An error is returned if the given values cannot be met.

-Before creating the ring timer other values like num_tmo and name can be adjusted as needed.
-Also if non-integer frequency is needed the base_hz fractional part can be adjusted before timer_ring_create.
+Before creating the ring timer, other values like num_tmo and name can be adjusted as needed.
+Also, if a non-integer frequency is needed, the base_hz fractional part can be adjusted before em_timer_ring_create().

 [out] | ring_attr | Pointer to em_timer_attr_t to be initialized |